 To aid in the transformation of rural communities, I focus on the interconnections between people, place, government, society, institutions, power and modes of production and consumption.
 Being an active participant in community transformation, building capacity and co-creating strategic futures is central to my approach.
 Critical reflection and mutual shared learning are fundamental to the way in which I practice.

-My motivation is creating sustainable rural communities – for research projects to succeed the research has to benefit communities and make a difference.
+My motivation is creating sustainable communities – for research projects to succeed the research has to benefit communities; reflect the values and aspirations of those most needing change; and create transformative action.